 Stranded Deep was scheduled to be published by Telltale Publishing, however, after the majority studio closure, the scheduled release was delayed and Beam Team Games canceled their contract with Telltale.
 In addition, Game of Thrones: Season Two, Telltale's Super Show, The Wolf Among Us: Season Two, and Stranger Things were canceled.

 On November 19, 2018, Skybound Games hired some of the staff who worked on The Walking Dead: The Final Season to complete the last two episodes of that season.
-Those staff members are working on contract from the Telltale offices.
-The final two episodes of The Walking Dead: The Final Season will be released in 2019.
+Those staff members worked on contract from the Telltale offices.
+The final two episodes of The Walking Dead: The Final Season were released in 2019.

 Games by Telltale Games: